 Now, concerning spousal forgiveness and the extent of its influence toward their fornicating spouse: One can be forgiven for the transgression of fornication by the spouse and the Lord.
 However, forgiveness does not mean your body is converted back into the clean state you were before the fornication was committed.

 This is what I stated previously in part 1.
 Once the body is defiled from an unholy connection, it will continue to be that way until death.
 It is the conclusive consequence when Biblical marriage is violated.
-They have sinned against their body, and if already married have put their marriage asunder at the same time.
+They have sinned against their body, and if already married have defiled their marriage at the same time.
 Hence, the reason why Jesus allowed the innocent spouse to put away the fornicating spouse.
 The innocent spouse will now be able to remarry and not be committing fornication their self.

 The sin of fornication not only violates the law of God, but also the law instilled in creation of one’s own flesh.
 It is not like other sins, which men commit, as the Apostle Paul signals clearly.
 Other sins are “without the body.”
 In other words, other sins, unlike fornication, do not make lasting attachments.
 Other sins have their injurious effects upon the individual and the church, but do not carry with them the permanent consequence of a connection to another bodily, as does fornication.
 This is why the connections we make in our flesh must be holy.